Adab (Islam): Customs and behaviour

 The list above is far from comprehensive.
-As Islam sees itself as more of a way of life than a religion, Islamic adab is concerned with all areas of an individual's life, not merely the list mentioned above.
+As Islam sees itself as both a way of life than a religion, Islamic adab is concerned with all areas of an individual's life, not merely the list mentioned above.

-Evolution of the term
+Etymology

 The term simply meant "behavior" in pre-Islamic Arabia, although it included other norms and habits of conduct.
 The term does not appear very often in the 7th century (1st Islamic century).
 With the spread of Islam, it acquired a meaning of "practical ethics" (rather than directly religious strictures) around the 8th century.
-By the 9th century (3rd Islamic century), its connotations had expanded, especially when used as a loanword in non-Arabic speaking regions.
-It became a loose term to describe actions and knowledge expected of a civilized and cultured Muslim: proper conduct, knowledge of Arabic literature and poetry, and rhetorical eloquence.
+By the 9th century (3rd Islamic century), its connotations had expanded, especially when used as a loanword in Islamic non-Arab regions.

+It became a loose term to describe actions and knowledge expected of a civilized and cultured Muslim; proper conduct, knowledge of Arabic literature and poetry, and rhetorical eloquence.
 Among the lower strata of society, it acquired something of its modern meanings of civility, courtesy, manners, and decency.
-Islamic religious scholars applied the term to cover a whole range of appropriate behavior, and the term frequently appears in hadiths.
+Islamic religious scholars applied the term to cover a whole range of appropriate behavior, and the term frequently appears in Hadiths.

 The term became popular and used in many contexts; for example, in the 10th century, the Brethren of Purity (Ikhwān al-Ṣafā) devoted much text to their philosophical exploration of the adab, and Abu Hayyan al-Tawhidi wrote extensively on the topic.
-Abu Ishaq al-Tha'labi also wrote extensively, drawing a program for society and human conduct in general in his work based on adab.
+Abu Ishaq al-Tha'labi also wrote extensively, drawing a program for society and human conduct in general in his work based on Adab.

-The related term tadīb is the verb form where adab is trained or taught to another.
+The related term Tadīb is the verb form where Adab is trained or taught to another.